 None - this is the default behavior.

-SolutionTo establish the recommended configuration, set the following Device Configuration Policy to Disabled:
+SolutionTo establish the recommended configuration via GP, set the following UI path to Disabled:

 Disabled.
 (Windows Installer will apply the current user's permissions when it installs programs that a system administrator does not distribute or offer.
 This will prevent standard users from installing applications that affect system-wide configuration items.)